nikojpapa/EIPs/EIPS/eip-X.md

 A fully trustless setup is preferred.
 However, further investigation may be done to potentially uncover a valid puzzle that uses a decentralized setup and has an advantage (perhaps with a lower cost or a greater leading indicator) worth the additional trust.

-### Verifiable Quantum Advantage without Structure
+#### Verifiable Quantum Advantage without Structure
-Yamakawa and Zhandry[^18] analyze a problem that may be used for this puzzle in which all that needs to be decided are the parameters for a suitable Folded Reed-Solomon code, as described in the paper.
+Yamakawa and Zhandry[^18] analyze a problem that seems promising as an option for this puzzle in which all that needs to be decided are the parameters for a suitable Folded Reed-Solomon code, as described in the paper.
 This seems promising as a sooner leading indicator, as it would likely require fewer qubits to solve and therefore likely be solved before the integer factoring puzzle, allowing ETH funds to be protected with lower risk.
 Furthermore, it would likely cost far less to deploy and verify solutions since the problem would not need to be generated probabilistically using many large numbers.